-We are bombarded every day by reports of bad behavior, from sexual harassment to political corruption and bullying belligerence.
-It’s tempting to blame evil acts on evil people, but that leaves the rest us off the hook.
-Silence, after all, can perpetuate cruelty.
+We are bombarded every day by reports of bad behavior, from sexual harassment to corruption and belligerence.
+It’s tempting to blame bad acts on bad people—but that leaves the rest us off the hook.
 Why We Act draws on the latest developments in psychology and neuroscience to tackle an urgent question: Why do so many of us fail to intervene when we’re needed—and what would it take to make us step up?

-Cutting-edge neuroscience offers part of the answer, showing how deviating from the group activates the same receptors in the brain that are triggered by pain.
-But Sanderson also points to many ways in which our faulty assumptions about what other people are thinking can paralyze us.
-And she shares surprisingly effective and simple strategies for resisting the pressure to conform.
+A social psychologist who has done pioneering research on campus norms, Catherine Sanderson points to many ways in which our faulty assumptions about what other people are thinking can paralyze us.
 Moral courage, it turns out, is not innate.
 Small details and the right training can make a big difference.
 Inspiring and potentially life transforming, Why We Act reveals that while the urge to do nothing is deeply ingrained, even the most hesitant would-be bystander can learn to be a moral rebel.